folasayomi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21- script that reverse its input.
 22-script that displays all users and their home directories, sorted by users.Based on the the /etc/passwd file 23-command that finds all empty files and directories in the current directory and all sub-directories.
+24-script that lists all the files with a .gif extension in the current directory and all its sub-directories.